 TU Darmstadt and Focused Energy cooperate

 TU Darmstadt and the start-up Focused Energy have signed an IP-for-shares agreement.
-Under the terms of the agreement, the Technical University grants the rights to its intellectual property to the company it spun off last year.
+The Technical University grants the company it spun off last year the rights to its intellectual property.
 In return, the university will receive shares in the nuclear fusion company.

 Like it?
 Please spread the word: